For Us The Living The Medgar Evers Story

 Comprehensive Overview

-"For Us the Living: The Medgar Evers Story" offers a comprehensive overview of Medgar Evers' life, from his humble beginnings in Mississippi to his pivotal role in the civil rights movement.
+"For Us the Living: The Medgar Evers Story" offers a comprehensive overview of Medgar Evers' life, from his humble beginnings in Mississippi to his critical role in the civil rights movement.
 The book traces his journey from a young boy witnessing racial injustice to a dedicated activist working tirelessly to dismantle segregation.

 Early Life and Influences